-Pick several targets in the large, level, empty practice area, and have your teen drive to them at specific speeds.
+Pick several targets in the practice area and have your teen drive to them at specific speeds.
 For example, "Drive to the stop sign at 15 mph."
 Focus on steady speed and smooth starts and stops.

 Once your teen is braking smoothly, practice "hard, smooth stops" at slightly higher speeds (approximately 25-30 mph).
 Hint: Curling toes back just before braking results in smoother stops.
 It eases the pressure on the brake.